greystate/Greystate-XSLT-Helpers/calendarhelper/README.md

 It's fully localizable and you don't have to put up with the "but Sunday *is* the first day of the week" from various others :-)

+## Credits

+This helper was originally written for a specific project, and thus partly paid for by [Udbrud](http://udbrud.nu).
+They agreed to open-source the code so we can all benefit from it - [#h5yr](http://h5yr.com)

 ## Usage